TerraClear/opencv-install/README.md

 - Edit script of your choice and change cvVersion to match install.
 - Run the script to install all pre-reqs and build and install OpenCV

-** NOTE for OpenCV4 you create symlink to OpenCV2 path
+** NOTE for OpenCV4 you would need to create symlink to OpenCV2 path
 - sudo ln -s /usr/local/include/opencv4/opencv2 /usr/local/include/opencv2'
+- Also, any projects linked with opencv pkconfig library would need to use opencv4 instead